-For those who don’t know, a window is an additional vital security feature for ID protection.
+For those who don’t know, a window is an additional security element for ID protection.
 It protects personalized data such as the ID cardholder’s secondary portrait.
-Windows are particular features or effects that are created using different printing techniques.
+Windows has certain features or effects that are created using different printing techniques.
+The first-ever polycarbonate ID document with a window was released in 2017.
 Over the past few years, windows in polycarbonate ID documents have increasingly become one of the most demanding security features.
-The first-ever polycarbonate ID document with a window was released in 2017.

 Windows has numerous benefits.
 Not only does it offer superior protection to records, but it also constitutes an extra technological barrier to fraudsters.
 Furthermore, it helps you verify customers more quickly and conveniently than other security features.

-Windows features can play a significant role in ID security when 3 to 5 seconds are available for checker for ID document inspection.
-We can call it a level one security feature that is visible through the naked eye.
+Windows features can play a significant role in ID security when 3 to 5 seconds are available for checkers for ID document inspection.
+We can call it a level-one security feature that is visible to the naked eye.
 Windows features can be used to assure the validity and credibility of the ID document and its data without using any unique tool.

-The use of window features in security printed items was first used in polymer banknote.
+The use of window features in security printed items was first used in polymer banknotes.
 These notes made from biaxially oriented polypropylene (BOPP) have been in use since the 1980s.
-In the past few years, many countries have started using the same material for their currency.
+In the past few years, many countries have used the same material for their currency.
 Today, you can see window security features in paper banknotes as well.

 Let’s analyze the window security features in the Europa series €100 banknote.

-Touching the note, you can feel the unique printing process giving the note a distinctive feel.
-Looking at the banknote against the light makes the safety thread as well as watermark noticeable.
-To see the portrait of Europa in a transparent window, you need to tilt the banknote.
+Touching the note, you can feel the unique printing process, giving the note a distinctive feel.
+Looking at the banknote against the light makes the safety thread and watermark noticeable.
+To see the portrait of Europe in a transparent window, you need to tilt the banknote.
 There are some other security features in the note, which can be checked with special devices only.

-How does Window Feature Help You Prevent Fraud & Forgery
+How Does the Window Feature Help You Prevent Fraud & Forgery?

-It makes the ID document immediately recognized by the human eye.
-Since the window is fully integrated into the card structure, both the front and reverse sides of the card, it’s virtually impossible for fraudsters to tamper with it.
-Any attempt to data tampering in a window inescapably leaves traces in the form of scratches, color changes, stains, and changes in thickness.
+The window makes the ID document immediately recognized by the human eye.
+Since it’s fully integrated into the card structure, both the front and reverse sides of the card, it’s virtually impossible for fraudsters to tamper with it.
+Any attempt at data tampering in a window inescapably leaves traces in the form of scratches, color changes, stains, and changes in thickness.

-Are Window Features Ideal for Protecting ID Design
+Why Window Features are Ideal for Protecting ID Designs

-A window lock is ideal for protecting the holder’s data against any subsequent change via an extra laser personalized portrait.
+A window lock protects the holder’s data against any subsequent change via an extra laser personalized portrait.
 The technology is based on a complicated laser ablation customization process based on a metal foil built into a transparent glass.